cspoojary/Structured-Query-Language/complete_notes/01_Sql_basics.md

 | **Scalability** | Vertical                        | Horizontal                                     |
 | **Example DBs** | MySQL, Oracle, SQL Server       | MongoDB, Cassandra, Firebase                   |
 | **Best for**    | Structured data, transactions   | Unstructured or semi-structured data           |

+### Interview Question
+Q1.
+What is NoSQL?
+Why is it used?
+Q2.
+Give differences between SQL and NoSQL.
+Q3.
+Name different types of NoSQL databases.
+Q4.
+Which databases scale horizontally?

+### Scenario-Based
+Q1.
+Which database would you choose for real-time chat app?
+Why?
+Q2.
+Which is best for banking systems and why?

 ----